 ATM Skimming Device

-Thieves attach a skimming device to the card reader on an ATM or gas pump in order to capture account information when a customer swipes their credit or debit card.
+Sometimes thieves can attach a skimming device to the card reader on an ATM or gas pump in order to capture account information when a customer swipes their credit or debit card.
 Usually the skimming device is hard for a customer to detect.
 Make sure the security seal matches the company you are using at the ATM or gas station.
 A small camera can also be used to record the PIN number that is entered for transactions.
 In order to protect your PIN, shield the keypad with one hand while entering in your PIN with your other hand.

 Remember to only carry what you need.
 Don't carry extra credit cards, your passwords, your Social Security card or passport in your wallet or purse.
+In addition, when you're waiting in line to use an ATM or pay for an item at a retail outlet, avoid taking your card out of your purse or wallet before payment is needed to avoid a cybercriminal from seeing the card numbers or other personal information.

 Information Security Sources & Resources